jimmyangel/photoblog/content/posts/2020-11-10-my-first-post/post.md

   - welcome
 photos:
   - photourl: ./rm-vista-portland-desde-pittock-mansion.jpg
-    photocaption: Here is a caption for this specific photo
+    photocaption: Here is a caption for this specific photo.
 ---
 On a perfect fall day, this is the view of Portland from Pittock Mansion.